Owning a retail business means learning how to be scrappy, making the most of what you have, and adapting your business to the changing times.

-Because you’re the busiest person you know, TaskRabbit is your new favorite small business app.
+Because you’re the busiest person you know, TaskRabbit is one of the best retail apps for small business owners.
 You submit a task, they match you with a skilled Tasker, and you have one less thing on your plate.
 So if you can’t get your laundry done, or pick up your dry cleaning because you’re busy doing inventory, TaskRabbit is the backup you need to make sure your socks are always clean.

 Because you shouldn’t always have to be at your desk to do your accounting, QuickBooks Online allows you the ability to complete many of the tasks you normally would on your desktop.
 You can create, view, and email estimates.
 You can also track costs, download and reconcile bank transactions, and use your Custom QuickBooks Online forms.
 So, if you have the urge to do your expenses in the park, you’re more than able.

-It’s the small business retail app to trump all small business apps — though we might be biased.
-Designed by a merchant who refused to be held hostage by archaic POS systems, ShopKeep makes ringing up sales and growing a business easy.
-It’s also ranked as one of the top 25 inventory management apps by GetApp.
+It’s the retailer app to trump all small business apps — though we might be biased.
+Designed by a merchant who refused to be held hostage by archaic retail store software and POS systems, ShopKeep makes ringing up sales and growing a business easy.

 Stop counting your text messages and data.
 WhatsApp, a free messaging platform, allows you to communicate in one-on-one and group chats.
-It’s similar to FaceBook Messenger, but the upside is that your employees don’t need to be on FaceBook to use it.
-Simply download the app, add people from your contacts and voila!
+It’s similar to Facebook Messenger, but the upside is that your employees don’t need to be on Facebook to use it.
+Just download the app, add people from your contacts and voila!